JackDanna/FogentRoleplayTemplate/README.md

 |    D12    |        75%        |
 |    D20    |        85%        |

 All Dice Pools start with their "Base Dice", which by default are 3d6.
-You then add a D6 for each skill point or attribute point that governs the Dice Pool.

-Whenever you are removing dice from a Dice Pool (often done after taking an injury), always remove the lowest-sided dice first.
+Sometimes a Dice Pool may have a penalty that removes dice.
+If so, first add up the Dice Pool without any of the penatlties.
+Then, to remove dice, always remove the lowest-sided dice first.
 For instance, d4 dice are always removed first, then d6, and so on.

 ## Challenge Level